 But you know branding is more than that.
-It’s the reason that person always buys the same laundry detergent, what makes them cringe when they hear “Is Pepsi okay?”, and why they and thousands of others will camp out overnight to buy a new phone each year.
+It’s the reason that people always buy the same laundry detergent, what makes them cringe when they hear, “Is Pepsi okay?” and why they and thousands of others will camp out overnight to buy a new phone each year.

 Building your brand is an essential step in marketing your company.
+Any business, whether big or small, isn’t exempt from making a branding mistake.
 Even if you think you have your brand mastered, it’s surprisingly easy to overlook something along the way.
-Unfortunately, when broadcasting yourself to the world, seemingly simple mistakes can be embarrassing, with consequences that damage your reputation and your relationship with customers.
+Unfortunately, when broadcasting yourself to the world, seemingly simple mistakes can be embarrassing, and the consequences can damage your reputation and your relationship with customers.

-Here are three embarrassing branding mistakes you might be making and what can happen when you make them:
+Here are 3 embarrassing branding mistakes you might be making and what can happen when you make them.

 First, do not misinterpret this section to mean your company’s logo and color scheme are unimportant.
 They’re extremely important.
 Colors and logos are signals you use to get an audience to think of your company and brand.
-Picture McDonald’s golden arches or Coca-Cola’s iconic red.
+Picture the golden arches of McDonald’s or Coca-Cola’s iconic red.

 Excuse me for a moment.
 I’m suddenly hungry for a burger and a refreshing soft drink to wash it down.

-But the brand that’s reigned supreme at the top of Interbrand’s global rankings for the last three years and was ranked the number one brand in 2015 — the brand that’s taken a piece of fruit and made it globally synonymous with a product — is Apple, the most successful brand in the world.
+But the brand that’s reigned supreme at the top of Interbrand’s global rankings for the last 3 years and was ranked the #1 brand in 2015 — the brand that’s taken a piece of fruit and made it globally synonymous with a product — is Apple, the most successful brand in the world.
 There are very few people on the planet who would not recognize the Apple logo.
-But a piece of fruit with a bite taken out of it is not what has Apple set to become the world’s first trillion dollar company.
+But a piece of fruit with a bite taken out of it is not what has set up Apple to become the world’s first trillion-dollar company.

 When presenting Apple’s vision statement, CEO Tim Cook emphasized Apple’s dedication to “constantly focusing on innovating” and “believing in the simple, not the complex.”
-These are aspect of the Apple brand.
+These are aspects of the Apple brand.

-Consumers favoring Apple products appreciate the fact that they are easy to use, they will always be on the cutting edge of technology, and as the technologies and services change, they can rely on Apple to make the transition smooth.
-Apple customers possess these beliefs because Apple has spent years embodying their brand in every sense.
+Consumers favoring Apple products appreciate the fact that they are easy to use and will always be on the cutting edge of technology.
+As the technologies and services change, consumers can rely on Apple to make the transition smooth.
+Apple customers possess these beliefs because Apple has spent years embodying its brand in every sense.

 This is why the Apple Music app created such a stir.
-The success of sites like Spotify pushed Apple to broaden their horizons and introduce a music streaming app of their own.
-To encourage use of the new service, Apple offered the first three months of Apple Music for free.
-Controversy arose quickly when it was revealed that, during this free three-month trial period, artists with media on Apple Music would not receive any royalties.
+The success of sites like Spotify pushed Apple to broaden its horizons and introduce a music streaming app of its own.
+To encourage people to use the new service, Apple offered the first three months of Apple Music for free.
+Controversy arose quickly when it was revealed that during this free three-month trial period, artists with media on Apple Music would not receive any royalties.

 “I find it to be shocking, disappointing, and completely unlike this historically progressive and generous company,” stated the superstar.
 “Three months is a long time to go unpaid, and it is unfair to ask anyone to work for nothing.”

 In response to the backlash, Apple apologized.
 They assured consumers that the three-month trial period would remain free to fans and artist royalties would be paid.
-This reinstated Apple’s position in the eyes of consumers and went far to repair their relationship with artists.
-Taylor Swift herself starred in an ad for Apple Music this past April.
+This reinstated Apple’s position in the eyes of consumers and went far to repair its relationship with artists.
+Taylor Swift herself starred in an ad for Apple Music in April 2016.

-No amount of matching color schemes will save a company that promotes stability in one commercial and then boasts about their spontaneity in another.
+No amount of matching color schemes will save a company that promotes stability in one commercial, then boasts about its spontaneity in another.
 When determining your brand, take a page from Steve Jobs and ask yourself, “What are we here to do?”